refractionPOINT/lce_doc/docs/codelab_dr.md

 1. When asked for a name for this access, you can leave it blank to set the default credentials.
 1. When asked for the secret API key, enter the key you got from the previous step.

 You're done!
-If you issue a `limacharlie-dr list` you should not get any errors.
+If you issue a `limacharlie dr list` you should not get any errors.

 ## Draft Rule